Image Source: Kiranraj

 Mullayanagiri Peak: The highest peak in Karnataka is located 20 km away from the lake.
 It’s also a popular trekking destination.

-Baba Budangiri: This Scenic and religiously important place is located 30 km away from the lake.
+Baba Budangiri: This scenic and religiously important place is located 30 km away from the lake.

 Coffee Plantations: Chikmagalur is famous for its coffee estates.
 Various guided tours offer to tell you about the process of coffee.